cjratcliff/ml-compiled/docs/activations.rst

 .. image:: ../img/softplus.png
   :align: center

-Useful for modeling quantities that should never be negative such as the variance of a distribution.
 Unlike the ReLU, gradients can pass through the softmax when :math:`x < 0`.

 Tanh
 --------